Working Girl: Plot

-Tess leaves early the next day, believing that they slept together, to attend her meeting with Trainer and is surprised to see he is the man from the previous night.
+Tess leaves early the next day, believing that they slept together.
+Arriving for her meeting with Trainer and his associates, she is surprised to recognize him from the previous night.
 They both feign non-recognition.
-Although Tess leaves the meeting with Trainer and his associates thinking it was a failure, Jack soon arrives at her office, telling her they did not sleep together and that he wants to move forward with her idea.
-Together, they prepare the financials for the merger proposal and present them to Trask.
-After the successful presentation, they give in to their attraction, ending up in bed.
-But when Tess is tempted to confess the truth about her position and the idea's origins, she demurs after discovering Jack has been involved with Katharine and planned to break up with her before her injury.
+After the meeting, Tess worries that her deal has failed, until Jack arrives at Tess's office.
+He assures her that they did not sleep together, and that he wants to move forward with her idea.
+Together, they prepare the financials for her merger proposal, which they present successfully to Trask.
+Tess and Jack celebrate by giving in to their attraction, and ending up in bed.
+Thereafter, Tess discovers that Jack has been involved with Katharine, but was planning to break up with her when she went skiing and got injured.

-Katharine returns home on the day of the merger meeting, and while Tess is helping her get settled, Katharine brings up the Trask merger, saying she was intending to take it to Jack and give Tess credit eventually.
-But she says Jack's strict ethical code prevents him from looking at another's ideas without verifying the source, after being accused of stealing himself.
+Katharine returns home on the day of the merger meeting.
+While Tess is helping her get settled, Katharine brings up the Trask merger, claiming she was intent on taking it to Jack, and on eventually giving Tess credit for it.
+Katharine adds that Jack's strict ethical code has prevented him from looking at another's ideas without verifying the source, ever since he was accused of stealing himself.
 Jack arrives in response to a call from Katharine, who unsuccessfully tries to seduce him.
-Tess avoids running into Jack at Katharine's apartment but accidentally leaves her notebook there before departing for the meeting.
-Katharine finds the book, which includes Jack's phone numbers and the scheduled merger meeting, and discovers Tess's deception.
+Tess avoids running into Jack at Katharine's apartment, but accidentally leaves her notebook there before she departs for the meeting.
+Katharine discovers Tess's deception by finding the notebook, which includes Jack's phone numbers and the scheduled merger meeting.

-At the meeting, Tess asks Jack whether he has such an ethical code, and he denies this or that he was ever accused of stealing.
-Katharine arrives and confronts Tess during the meeting, outing her as her secretary and accusing her of stealing the idea.
-Tess feels she cannot defend herself and leaves, apologizing profusely.
-A few days later, Tess return to Petty Marsh to clear out her desk and on the way out encounters Jack, Katharine, Trask and members of the team.
-Jack sticks up for Tess, who points out a news item that presents a possible risk to the merger's success.
-She explains to Trask how she came up with the idea for the radio acquisition.
-Trask then confronts Katharine, who is unable to explain where she got the idea, and promises to have her fired for her actions.
+At the meeting, Tess brings up what Katharine told her about Jack's ethical code, and about his being accused of stealing.
+Jack insists that it was all a lie.
+Then Katharine crashes the meeting and outs Tess as her secretary.
+She accuses Tess of stealing the Trask merger idea.
+Unable to defend herself, Tess apologizes profusely and leaves.

+Tess returns to Petty Marsh a day later, intent on cleaning out her desk.
+Instead she encounters Jack, Katharine, Trask, and members of Trask's board.
+Jack sticks up for Tess, who points out a news item which presents a possible risk to the merger's success.
+In an elevator pitch she explains to Trask what inspired her plan for his radio acquisition.
+Trask confronts Katharine, who, when she is unable to explain where Tess's plan came from, is fired.

-Trask offers Tess an entry-level job with Trask Industries, and she moves in with Jack.
-On her first day at Trask, Tess meets a colleague named Alice, who she initially assumes will be her boss but finds is actually her own secretary.
-Tess insists they work together as colleagues, showing she will be very different from Katharine.
-Finally, Tess calls her friend Cyn from her own office to tell her that she has made it.
+Tess lands an entry-level job with Trask Industries.
+She also moves in with Jack.
+On her first day at Trask, Tess meets a colleague named Alice, whom she takes for her new supervisor.
+Alice explains that she is actually Tess's secretary.
+Tess makes it very clear that she considers Alice a colleague, thus proving herself very different from Katharine.
+At the first opportunity, Tess calls Cyn from her new office and tells her that she has made it.